 Target Objective and Goal Analysis

-As previously stated, the overall objective of this project is to safely charge a Lithium-Polymer 11.1 [VDC] battery located on a quad-copter, wirelessly.
+As previously stated, the overall objective of this project is to safely and wirelessly charge a Lithium-Polymer 11.1 [VDC] battery located on a quad-copter.
 A time varying magnetic field will be produced by the transmitting coil with the intensity of the field being proportional to that of the current going through it.
 As a result, the magnetic flux generated will be picked up by a receiving coil inducing a voltage that will be used to charge the battery.
 Figure 2 below demonstrates the goal analysis of our system.
 The boxes represent the observable and testable tasks that the wireless charging system will perform autonomously.

 Figure 2: Goal Analysis of Wireless Power System